alighadiri/snippets/bot/README.md

-Telegram Url to File bot bu Mamo YZ
+Telegram Url to File bot by Mamo YZ